 Nicer weather and longer days means a great temptation to head outside and play instead of staying in and doing school work.
-So try to set up a routine where your child has some playtime, but then has plenty of time to focus on school work.
-It’s really easy to let those routines slide when the fun outside is calling, but it’s important to stay on top of schoolwork these last few weeks.
-A completed assignment or a good test result will make a big difference on the last report card.
+So try to set up a routine where your child has some playtime, but still has time to focus on school work.
+It’s really easy to let those routines slide when the fun outside is calling, but it’s important to stay on top of schoolwork these last few weeks so they don't start the new year behind.

 Routine is important, but it’s also important to not make homework sessions too long.
 Older kids can handle about 45 minutes of work before taking a break, but for younger kids it should be shorter.
 Take frequent breaks to help them stay fresh and not lose their focus.
 Tackle one subject at a time and try to keep distractions at a minimum.